Iran, US on Verge of Prisoner Swap Under Qatar-Mediated Deal

 They include businessmen Siamak Namazi, 51, and Emad Sharqi, 59, as well as environmentalist Morad Tahbaz, 67, who also holds British nationality, the U.S. administration has said.
 The Tahbaz and Shargi families did not respond to requests for comment.
 A lawyer for the Namazi family declined to comment.

 The identities of the fourth and fifth Americans, one of whom according to two sources is a woman, have not been disclosed.
-Reuters couldn't establish which Iranian prisoners, in turn, would be swapped by the U.S.
+Reuters could not establish which Iranian prisoners, in turn, would be swapped by the U.S.

+Iran said Monday it was optimistic the prisoner swap with Washington would happen "in the near future."

 At the center of the negotiations that forged this deal between the superpower which Iran brands the "Great Satan" and the Islamic Republic which Washington calls a state sponsor of terrorism is the tiny but hugely rich state of Qatar.